 16.30 - closing speech and celebration

-From this kind of schedule, it is evident that the regime on Intensive resembles life in a monastery.
-Participants are not supposed to talk to each other in the breaks between communication exercises, and they don’t deal with their everyday activities.
-They focus their attention and energy exclusively to the technique.
+This kind of schedule shows that the Intensive regime resembles life in a monastery.
+Participants are not supposed to talk to each other during the breaks between communication exercises and don’t deal with their everyday activities.
+They focus their attention and energy exclusively on the technique.
 The master and assistants help them in every way.
-Together with constant support and help that enables participants to practice the technique correctly, the master and the assistants take care of all the logistics, such as food and lodgings.
-Diet is vegetarian, and there is a particular instruction for the assistants to prepare it with love and fill it with positive energy.
-Meals made in such a spirit are very different from the usual ones, and they very much contribute to the atmosphere of unconditional love and support.
-Such conditions allow the participants to relax and open up, emotionally and mentally, and to achieve the deepest possible direct experience.
+With constant support and help that enables participants to practice the technique correctly, the master and the assistants take care of all the logistics, such as food and lodgings.
+Diet is vegetarian, and the assistants have a particular instruction to prepare it with love and fill it with positive energy.
+Meals made in such a spirit are very different from the usual ones and contribute to the atmosphere of unconditional love and support.
+Such conditions allow the participants to relax, open up emotionally and mentally, and achieve the most profound possible direct experience.

 THE TECHNIQUE OF ENLIGHTENMENT INTENSIVE

-It really is possible to reach enlightenment in just two or three days.
-Together with a special regime, the main contributor is the Intensive technique, which is the simplest and most efficient way to experience spiritual reality.
+It is possible to reach enlightenment in just two or three days.
+Together with a particular regime, the main contributor is the Intensive technique, which is the simplest and most efficient way to experience spiritual reality.
 When trying to create a method that would enable the participants of his other courses to develop quickly because they would know who they are, Charles Berner came to an intelligent conclusion – if someone wants to become enlightened, one should focus on experiencing the spiritual reality directly.
-Berner compared such work with activities of merchants whose goal is to earn money.
+Berner compared such work with merchants whose goal is to earn money.
 If a merchant wants to make a lot of money, the best way is to trade with money.
 That is why the best way to perceive spiritual reality is to remove all the intermediaries and experience it directly.
-The next important thing was to find an adequate method he could use to realize this goal.
-Combining the meditation on an object with verbal communication about the mental content that comes up while meditating, Berner has discovered the shortest and the most direct technical means for achieving mystical experience.
-That's why the technique used on Enlightenment Intensive is still the clearest and the most natural method that leads to direct experience in a relatively short time.
-There were also some improvements done on the Berner's model by Ž. M. Slavinski, a highly successful Intensive master from Belgrade, who made the enlightenment technique even more powerful, and I brought the energy work into it.
+The next important thing was to find an acceptable method he could use to realize this goal.
+Combining meditation on an object with verbal communication about the mental content while meditating, Berner has discovered the shortest and the most direct technical means for achieving a mystical experience.
+That's why the technique used in Enlightenment Intensive is still the clearest and the most natural method that leads to direct experience in a relatively short time.
+There were also some improvements done to Berner's model by Ž. M. Slavinski, a highly successful Intensive master from Belgrade, who made the enlightenment technique even more powerful, and I brought the energy work into it.

-So, together with the precise model that allows us to express the essence of spiritual experience (see my article Criteria of physical, mental and spiritual health), today we also have a highly precise methodology that we can use as a means of achieving enlightenment.
-We cannot reach such a state through mental or intellectual activity and therefore can't comprehend something which surpasses mind as a dimension with an effort of our mind.
-Using the power of mind we can only prepare the terrain for such experience, and the preparation is done in the following way.
+So, with the precise model that allows us to express the essence of spiritual experience (see my article Criteria of physical, mental, and spiritual health), today, we also have an exact methodology that we can use to achieve enlightenment.
+We cannot reach such a state through mental or intellectual activity and, therefore, can't comprehend something which surpasses the mind as a dimension with an effort of our mind.
+Using the power of the mind, we can only prepare the terrain for such an experience, and the preparation is done in the following way.

-Because the essence of the enlightenment technique is in meditation focused on a certain object, first we have to choose an object.
-This kind of practice has its origin in different traditional systems of spiritual development, such as some schools of Zen Buddhism where the monks direct their meditation onto "koans" or enigmatic questions.
-There are also some similarities between the Intensive technique and the system of spiritual exercises by St. Ignatius Loyola where objects of meditation are the scenes from Jesus’ life.
-The spiritual system of Indian saint Sri Ramana Maharishi, whose underlying question for meditation was “Who am I?” also precedes the Intensive technique.
-So, an object can be anything - a content of our mind or some material thing.
-For instance, material objects could be other people, plants, planet Earth or the universe.
+Because the essence of the enlightenment technique is in meditation focused on a particular object, we first have to choose an object.
+This kind of practice originates in different traditional systems of spiritual development, such as some schools of Zen Buddhism where the monks direct their meditation onto "koans" or enigmatic questions.
+There are also some similarities between the Intensive technique and the system of spiritual exercises by St. Ignatius Loyola, where objects of meditation are the scenes from Jesus’ life.
+The spiritual approach of Indian saint Sri Ramana Maharishi, whose underlying question for meditation was “Who am I?” also precedes the Intensive technique.
+So, an object can be anything - the content of our mind or some material thing.
+For instance, material objects could be other people, plants, the planet Earth or the universe.
 Abstract objects could be energy centers, spiritual beings like Jesus, Buddha, or God, whatever the image we use.
 But the most common objects are the basic philosophical questions everybody has to resolve - "Who am I ?", "What am I?", "What is life?", "What is another human being?" or "What is God?".
-Then we have to identify with the chosen object, enter the state of visual oneness with it and feel it completely.
-Therefore the first phase of the Intensive meditation is the emotional identification with an object.
+Then we must identify with the chosen object, enter a state of visual oneness, and feel it completely.
+Therefore the first phase of Intensive meditation is the emotional identification with an object.

-The second phase consists of the intention to experience an object directly, without any process.
-There is not much that can be said about this phase, because there is no way of wording how to have an intention to experience the object directly.
-The only thing we can say about intention is that it is different from a wish, because the intention is an active state, and wish is passive.
+The second phase involves the intention to experience an object directly, without any process.
+Not much can be said about this phase because there is no way of wording how to have the intention to experience the object directly.
+The only thing we can say about intention is that it is different from a wish because the purpose is an active state, and the wish is passive.
 We can long for something all our lives and never achieve it.
 The intention, on the other hand, is not a desire; intention actively moves our energy towards the outcome, and the inner state that has to accompany this is a sense of a goal already achieved.
 To have an intention means to do something without stalling, to enter a state of mind where the task is already done.
 In the same way, an agile and capable employee will say to her boss: “No problem, consider it done.”
-This shows what it means to have an intention to experience an object directly.
+This shows what it means to have the intention to experience an object directly.

 After we do all four phases of the Intensive technique, we repeat the whole process over and over, as long as we are the active partner and until direct experience happens.
-We have to identify again with the object, have an intention to experience it directly, be in the state of openness and communicate the contents of our mind to our passive partner.
-If we perform this technique on our own, in the so-called "solo meditation," we have to recognize what appears in our mind as the consequence of intention and then continue with the first and second phase, without the communication.
-If we apply the technique on our own, outside the Intensive retreat, then we cannot communicate, but this will not prevent the direct experience from happening - it can only make the meditation period longer.
+We have to identify again with the object, have the intention to experience it directly, be in a state of openness and communicate the contents of our mind to our passive partner.
+If we perform this technique on our own, in the so-called "solo meditation," we have to recognize what appears in our mind as the consequence of intention and then continue with the first and second phases without communication.
+Suppose we apply the technique on our own, outside the Intensive retreat.
+In that case, we cannot communicate, but this will not prevent the direct experience from happening - it can only make the meditation period longer.